erpushpinderrana/dockerize-existing-drupal-project/README.md

 **Issue:** `ERROR 2002 (HY000): Can't connect to local MySQL server through socket '/ru`

-**Resolution:** Make sure correct host name is there.
-In our case, it's mysql.
+**Resolution:** Make sure correct host name is there and database access settings in your `settings.php` corresponds to values in `.env` file.
+In our case, the host name is mysql.

 ```
 $databases['default']['default'] = array (